A New Exterior

 Art House, Chapter 1

 This is part 1 of what is easily one of the most interesting projects I've ever done.
 The client found me from a business card a friend had given him.
 When I went to look at the project, I walked into a large room with stacks of flooring, trim, tile , and tin ceiling panels, and not much else.
 The client then showed me the room pictured below.
-The windows and doors were in, the ceiling was covered in plywood panels, The drywall was incomplete, there was a rough construction stair set, and the floor was nothing but plywood subfloor.
+The windows and door were in, the ceiling was covered in plywood panels, the drywall was incomplete, there was a rough construction stair set, and the floor was nothing but plywood subfloor.
 The stone fireplace and hearth were as you see in the photos below.
 When I asked what the his concept for the space was, he said' " I want something that's really cool to look at when I get home from work."
 There were no plans.
 The art work was all on me!
 What a blast!
 This phase took 5 months to complete.
 What you see below is the bedroom, a short hall, and the bathroom.

 The materials for the project were: All trim = Mahogany.
 Floor, stairs, and landing = Cherry with Wenge feature strips.
 Ceiling and crown = Tin 24" x 24" panels with 48" crown strips.
 Hall floor = Wenge with Cherry feature strips.
 The bathroom floor = natrual stone plank .
 My client, who's hobby is woodworking, built the curved vanity, baseboard radiator trim, and the Mahogany pendants for the tin crown.
 The tub and frame are off the shelf Jacuzzi.